googlecodelabs/bigquery-sheets-slides/README.md

 # Code that Final Mile: Big Data Analysis to Slide Presentation

+This intermediate Google Apps Script codelab shows you how to build a sample app that demonstrates use of the Google BigQuery API to query a public data set and create a Google Slides presentation with the results data.
+A Google Sheet is used as an intermediary to store the analysis data as well as its ability to create charts on its data.

 ## Pre-requisites

 - Access to the internet and a web browser